AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-request-types.md

 While working on a project, you might discover that unexpected events arise.
 You can log those unexpected events as issues for a particular project or task.
 You can also submit requests, which are recorded as issues on a project that is designated as a Request Queue.
 Issues and requests are used considered to be interchangeable in Adobe Workfront.

-For information about creating issues in Workfront, see [Create issues](../../../manage-work/issues/manage-issues/create-issues.md).
-For information about creating requests in Workfront, see [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).
+For information about creating issues in [!DNL Workfront], see [Create issues](../../../manage-work/issues/manage-issues/create-issues.md).
+For information about creating requests in [!DNL Workfront], see [Create and submit [!DNL Adobe Workfront] requests](../../../manage-work/requests/create-requests/create-submit-requests.md).
 For information about associating Request Types with projects, see [Define Request Types for a project](../../../manage-work/requests/create-and-manage-request-queues/define-request-types-for-project.md).

 ## Access requirements

 You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>